Best ice cream waffles in Singapore

 Hundred Acre Creamery Review: Ice Cream Cafe With Vietnamese Egg Coffee In Tampines

-Salted Caramel has three outlets islandwide—one in Lorong Kilat, Upper Thomson Road, and Science Park Drive—some of which close at 1am on the weekends, and 11pm on weekdays.
+Salted Caramel has three outlets islandwide—one in Lorong Kilat, Upper Thomson Road, and Science Park Drive.
 They have a staggering variety of flavours you can enjoy over their waffles, from Stout & Chocolate to Horlicks Tim Tam.
-A double scoop with a buttermilk waffle will set you back $14.
+A single scoop with a buttermilk waffle will set you back $11.

 Website | Full list of outlets